MicrosoftDX/progressive-web-bot/README.md

-# Webchat with Push notifications
+# [Archieved] Webchat with Push notifications

+This code has been set in an archived state as it has not been modified for over 4 years and has noone supporting its future development.
+It is also likely that this project will not compile with the current BOT Framework libraries.

 This is a sample of code which shows how you can enable push notifications on a web chat connected to the Microsoft Bot Framework.
 It is using service workers and Progressive Web Apps features.